Yordanka Donkova

 In total, Donkova has 16 medals from major athletics tournaments.
+She was named the Bulgarian Sportsperson of the Year in 1986.
+She was also named the BTA Best Balkan Athlete of the Year in 1986.

 Personal life

 Donkova suffered a childhood accident, which resulted in her losing two fingers on her right hand.
 She has three children.
-In 1991 she gave birth to a son called Zhivko Atanasov - professional football player, currently playing for Levski Sofia; twin girls Daniela and Desislava followed in 1996.
+In 1991 she gave birth to a son, Zhivko Atanasov - professional football player, currently playing for Cherno More; twin girls Daniela and Desislava followed in 1996.

 After the 1988 Seoul Olympics, Donkova received an offer to compete for the United States, but refused to change her national allegiance and continued to represent Bulgaria.

 Major achievements

 Five-time Bulgarian National Champion at 100 m hurdles, 1980, 82, 84, 86 & 94.